-Interns follow the policies of each rotation site in regard to meal and parking costs.
+Interns follow the policies of each rotation site regarding meal and parking costs.
 These policies vary with the facility.
 Parking fees and meals during internship rotations are the intern's responsibility.

 Educational Purpose

 Supervised practice is for educational purposes only and is not intended to replace facility employees, except as planned to demonstrate competence/planned learning experiences.